GravityKit/AZ-Filters/readme.txt

 == Changelog ==

+= 1.3.4 on March 15, 2022 =

+* Added: Support for filtering by the Greek alphabet 🇬🇷

 = 1.3.3 on September 27, 2022 =

 * Fixed: In Divi and Kadence themes, clicking a filter would not filter results (it would scroll the page instead)